michaelontiveros/poppy/README.md

 ## Motivation

 Arithmetization compiles a computation to a set of combinatorial operations on arithmetic objects (polynomial rings, finitely generated groups, ...).
-Emerging technologies like zero knowledge proofs, error correcting codes and derandomization, depend on arithmetization.
+Emerging technologies like zero knowledge proofs, error correcting codes, and derandomization, depend on arithmetization.

 Linearization approximates a computation with a piecewise linear circuit.
 It is the basis of modern AI.
 Computer hardware is optimized for linear operations.

-[Modular representation theory](https://en.wikipedia.org/wiki/Modular_representation_theory) linearizes arithmetic programs automatically, in a variety of constructible and interesting approximations.
+[Modular representation theory](https://en.wikipedia.org/wiki/Modular_representation_theory) linearizes arithmetic programs in a variety of constructible and interesting approximations.
-The resulting program is piecewise linear, over a finite field.
+The resulting programs are piecewise linear over finite fields.
 Lattice cryptography algorithms are simple linear arithmetic programs.

-POPPY runs linear arithmetic programs much faster than the standard math libraries.
+POPPY runs linear arithmetic programs faster than other libraries.

 ## Notation
 `q = p^n` is a prime power in the [Conway polynomials database](https://github.com/sagemath/conway-polynomials).